Tix3Dev/rand_multi_ctrl_toff_dense_qcirc_sim/README.md

 Additionally, it contains a [Jupyter notebook](https://github.com/Tix3Dev/rand_multi_ctrl_toff_dense_qcirc_sim/blob/main/circuit-runner/cherry_pick_analysis.ipynb) to test cherry-picked examples, which can be compared to quizx according to the [instructions](https://github.com/Tix3Dev/rand_multi_ctrl_toff_dense_qcirc_sim/blob/main/circuit-runner/instructions.md).

-The aim of the benchmark is to test a slightly refined version of our [multiloop Feynman diagram simulation algorithm], which is now applied on randomly generated multi-control
+The aim of the benchmark is to test a slightly refined version of our [multiloop Feynman diagram simulation algorithm](https://github.com/Tix3Dev/feynman_loop_diagram_qsim), which is now applied on randomly generated multi-control
 Toffoli gate dense quantum circuits.